mikebrunosf/Portfolio_Projects/Cyclistic_Bike_Share_Project/README.md

 - Ride frequency by month
 - Ride frequency by day of week
 - Ride frequency by hour of day
-- Bike type usage split (classic / electric / docked)
+- Bike type usage split (classic / electric / scooter)

 ---